 Later, keep your eyes peeled on the woods and the shore for ambling black bears.
 And don't forget to look up now and again for bald eagles.
 Across the water, the Keku Islands dot Keku Strait.
 Slide into a kayak or skiff and glide along the fingerling islets and passageways.
 Make for shore on a tidal zone stroll, turning up sea life clinging to rocks.
 Back on board, you’re greeted with a Viking handshake and a belly-warming cocktail.

 Into the wild you go, on the western shore of Kuiu Island.
-Just shy of 67,000 acres of islands, islets, and forest sits in the Tebenkof Bay Wilderness Area.
-And a little farther north, the Bay of Pillars.
-Have your rubber boots at the ready—muskeg, woods, and tide pools set the stage for guided hikes.
+Tebenkof Bay Wilderness Area, located on Kuiu Island, is just shy of 67,000 acres of islands, islets, and forest.
+Experience the 2,500-foot granite fjord walls and rushing waterfalls at South Baranof.
+Get your rubber boots ready—muskeg, woods, and tide pools set the stage for guided hikes.
 Kayaks and skiffs bring on the search for seaweed, kelp, harbor seals, sea stars, and jellies.
 Or try your hand at paddle boarding.
-The crew has a dry towel and a hot toddy ready if you decide to take the “polar plunge”.
+Balance not quite so steady?
+The crew has a dry towel and hot toddy ready if you take a “polar plunge” — by choice or by accident!

 Alaska wilderness delivers!
-Flowing a little slower than your typical river, you find a river of ice and the southern-most tidewater glacier—LeConte.
-It’s a grand finale of a day.
+Flowing a little slower than your typical river, you find a river of ice and the southern-most tidewater glacier, LeConte.
 Tides and currents decide your LeConte Bay adventures.
 Drop anchor in Ideal Cove and hike along the Three Lakes trail.
 High tide?
 Pass ice-riding seal pups as you motor through the glacier’s ice gardens.
 Low tide?
-Walk among icebergs caught in the glacial outwash field.
+Walk among icebergs the size of cars caught in the glacial outwash field.
+It’s a grand finale of a day.
 Cap off your week with a celebratory Farewell Dinner and slideshow.

 After one last breakfast with new friends, transfer to the airport for your flight home.